Matrícula Consular

-The Matrícula Consular de Alta Seguridad (MCAS) (Consular Identification Card) is an identification card issued by the Government of Mexico through its consulate offices to Mexican nationals residing outside of Mexico.
+The Matrícula Consular de Alta Seguridad (MCAS; English: High Security Consular Registration, HSCR), also known as the Mexican Consular Identification Card (Mexican Consular ID Card or Mexican CID Card; Spanish: Tarjeta de Identificación Consular Mexicana, TICM), is an identification card issued by the Government of Mexico through its consulate offices to Mexican nationals residing outside of Mexico.
 Also known as the Mexican CID card, it has been issued since 1871.
 The issue of the card has no bearing on immigration status in the foreign country they are residing in.
-The purpose of the card is to demonstrate that the bearer is a Mexican national living outside of Mexico.
-It includes a Government of Mexico issued ID number and bears a photograph and address outside of Mexico of the Mexican National to whom it is issued.
+The purpose of the consular ID card is to demonstrate that the bearer is a Mexican national living outside of Mexico.
+It includes a Government of Mexico issued ID number and bears a photograph and address outside of Mexico of the Mexican national to whom it is issued.

 Use in the United States

-Several U.S. states, municipalities, and businesses accept the Matricula Consular as an official form of identification.
+Several states, municipalities, and businesses in the United States accept the Matrícula Consular (English: Consular Registration) as an official form of identification.
 Two million Mexican CIDs were issued in 2002–2003.
 A number of countries have followed suit including Guatemala, Brazil, and Ecuador.
-Other countries are considering the program, including: Colombia, El Salvador, Guatemala, Honduras, Nicaragua, and Peru.
-"Peru has specifically cited the acceptance of the Mexican CID card in the United States as a factor contributing to its interest in issuing a CID card."
-The Vienna Convention on Consular Relations defines consular functions to include issuing passports and travel documents, and the U.S. Department of State accepts that the issuing of CID cards is a permissible consular function.
+Other countries are considering the program, including: Colombia, El Salvador, Honduras, Nicaragua, and Peru.
+Peru has specifically cited "the acceptance of the Mexican CID card in the United States as a factor contributing to its interest in issuing a CID card."
+The Vienna Convention on Consular Relations defines consular functions to include issuing passports and travel documents, and the United States Department of State accepts that the issuing of CID cards is a permissible consular function.

 On September 14, 2004, the United States Congress voted down a motion to prevent financial institutions from accepting consular IDs.
 Representative Tom Price announced that the Committee on Financial Services would be convening hearings on the methods permitted by the United States Department of the Treasury applying to the use of the Matricula Consular by banking institutions for the purposes of verification of identity.

-The "FDIC says about $18 billion is wired annually from the U.S. to Mexico.
+The FDIC says "about $18 billion is wired annually from the U.S. to Mexico.
 Many U.S. banks have welcomed the IDs as a way to get a cut of this activity by profiting from the handling charges on the wires and increased deposits."